VadimKroytor/Backend-Services/README.md

 );

--> The following github repo was used as a reference to implement all of these services. https://github.com/EECS4413-2021F
+-> The following github repo was used as a reference to implement these services. https://github.com/EECS4413-2021F